 Continuous data flow management

-Real-time data flow integration & management to rapidly recover from unexpected problems in source data
+Kinesis for Real-time data flow integration & management to rapidly recover from unexpected problems in source data

 Change data structures and types with functional expressions, within a data flow, using S3 Athena to keep costs low